Metalnem/mijailovic.net/_drafts/sqlite.md

 specified in conjunction with **O_CREAT**, and *pathname* already exists, then **open()** will fail.

 This does the trick for plain files.
-But what can we do when working with SQLite databases?
+Can we do something similar when working with SQLite databases?

 ## Safely creating a new SQLite database